 Once you are satisfied, go ahead and click on the ‘Save Rule’ button to save your rule settings.

 Repeat the process to create more rules as needed for your membership site.

 MemberPress makes it super easy to create members-only content using Rules.

-In the above example, we created a rule that restricted all content tagged as paid to be restricted.
-Now all we need to do is to create our paid content and add the paid tag to it.
+In the above example, we created a rule that restricted all content in the ‘Premium’ category.
+Now, all we need to do is to create our paid content and add it to the ‘Premium’ category.

 You can use the global default settings, or you can show excerpts, login form, or a custom message.

-Once you have added members-only content, you can go ahead and publish it.
-As the page reloads, you will see a success message that this content is protected.
+Once you have added members-only content, you can go ahead and click the ‘Publish’ or ‘Update’ button.

 Step 8.
 Create a Pricing Page

 This is the page your users will see when they want to sign up for a membership plan.
 On this page, users will be able to select a membership plan and then move to the payment page.